clietar/Data-Journalism/README.md

 <b> Hi and Welcome on my github page,</b>

-This page has been created to grant you access to all code files we've been using for our data journalism articles !
+This repo has been created to share all code files used for my data journalism articles.

- <b> <t1> Link to our contributions to Towards Data Science here : https://medium.com/@charlesltr ! <t1> </b>
+ <b> <t1> Link to the contributions to Towards Data Science here : https://medium.com/@charlesltr  <t1> </b>